-Mrs. Julie S. Hall, director, DBFIS, invited members of the community, DSES/DBFIS staff members, the Special Education Advisory Committee, and other stakeholders to participate on the Special Education Staffing Plan Committee (Attachment E).
-The committee met on July 27, 2021, to review the FY 2022 Special Education Staffing Plan, receive information regarding the FY 2022 MCPS budget and public input, and to make recommendations for priorities to be considered for inclusion in the FY 2023 budget.
+Mrs. Julie S. Hall, director, DBFIS, invited members of the community, DSES/DBFIS staff members, the Special Education Advisory Committee, and other stakeholders to participate on the SESPC (Attachment E-FY 2024 Special Education Staffing Plan Committee).
+The committee met on July 19, 2022, to review the FY 2023 Special Education Staffing Plan, receive information regarding the FY 2023 MCPS budget and public input, and to make recommendations for priorities to be considered for inclusion in the FY 2024 budget.

-During the July meeting, the committee received an overview of the elements of a staffing plan, considered how the process of developing a staffing plan aligned with the new MCPS budget process, reviewed the FY 2022 Special Education Staffing Plan Committee recommendations, and the final FY 2023 special education budget allocations.
-Additionally, the Special Education Staffing Plan Committee was asked to participate as a focus group.
+During the July meeting, the committee received an overview of the elements of a staffing plan, considered how the process of developing a staffing plan aligned with the new MCPS budget process, reviewed the FY 2023 SESPC recommendations, and the final FY 2023 special education budget allocations.
+Additionally, the SESPC was asked to participate as a focus group.
 The committee was asked to consider current resources and the use of those resources to support students with disabilities by providing them with the skills needed to be successful in college and career when responding to the following questions:

 - 1. An achievement gap exists for students with disabilities.
-We need to increase proficiency rates for students with disabilities pursuing both grade level and alternative academic achievement standards. - What is currently in place that provides for effective allocation and use of the resources? - What upgrades and/or changes can be developed to improve the allocation and use of these resources to meet strategic priorities? - 2.
+We need to increase proficiency rates for children with IEPs against grade level modified and alternative achievement standards. - What is currently in place that provides for effective allocation and use of the resources? - What upgrades and/or changes can be developed to improve the allocation and use of these resources to meet strategic priorities? - 2.
 All students should be effectively served in the LRE.
-Current state indicator data demonstrates we are not meeting MSDE targets.
+Current state indicator data demonstrates that we are not meeting MSDE targets.
 We need to increase the number of students being served in the LRE. - What is currently in place that provides for effective allocation and use of the resources? - What upgrades and/or changes can be developed to improve the allocation and use of these resources to meet strategic priorities? - 3.
 We are charged as a system to ensure all students have the academic, creative problem solving, and the social emotional competencies that they will need to be successful in the 21st century.
-State Indicator data, specifically discipline data, shows there is more work to be done to reduce suspensions for students with disabilities. - What is currently in place that provides for effective allocation and use of the resources? - What upgrades and/or changes can be developed to improve the allocation and use of these resources to meet strategic priorities? - 4.
-Are there any resources currently in place that could be realigned to support the upgrades or changes generated by the committee today?
+State Indicator data, specifically discipline data, shows there is more work to be done to reduce suspensions for students with disabilities. - What is currently in place that provides for effective allocation and use of the resources? - What upgrades and/or changes can be developed to improve the allocation and use of these resources to meet strategic priorities?